Marin Hamill

 Marin Hamill (born April 5, 2001) is an American freestyle skier who competes internationally.

 She competed in the FIS Freestyle Ski and Snowboarding World Championships 2021, where she placed fifth in women's ski slopestyle.
-She competed in the 2022 Winter Olympics in the Women's Slopestyle and Big Air events, placing twelfth and fourteenth respectively.
+She competed in the 2022 Winter Olympics in the Women's Slopestyle and Big Air events, placing twelfth (injury) and fourteenth respectively.
+Hamill advanced to the slopestyle final but could not compete after injuring her right leg in a crash.
+She returned to the United States for medical treatment.
+Following surgeries for an anterior cruciate ligament injury and meniscus tear, Hamill returned to competition in 2024.